 - is designed for children with ASD

-- focuses on developing attention, compliance, imitation, language and social skills
+- focuses on developing attention, communication, listening, imitation, language and social skills

 - includes strategies to help your child learn new skills and use them in different settings (sometimes called ‘generalising’ skills)

-- has an approach to reducing difficult behaviour that involves identifying what the ‘purpose’ of a behaviour is, and then teaching more appropriate alternative behaviours to replace difficult ones
+- identifies what the ‘purpose’ of a difficult behaviour is, and teaches your child more appropriate alternative behaviour to replace it.

-You can print out a checklist of these characteristics of a good early intervention service (PDF doc size: 39kb).
+You can print out a checklist of these characteristics of a good early intervention service (PDF: 39kb).

 Other things to consider

 It can be scary when you first find out what an early intervention therapy or service costs in time and money.
 Still, try not to panic.
-Focus on what you want for your child and your family.
+Instead try to focus on what you want for your child and your family.
 Learn all you can about the available options.
 How will they help your child?
 What will they cost in dollars and time?
 What funding is available to help cover these costs?

 Different children with ASD respond in different ways to interventions, so no single program will suit all children and their families.

-Over the years I have felt most comfortable with staff that were interested in my son, and not just his autism.
+Over the years I have felt most comfortable with staff who were interested in my son, and not just his autism.
 These are the positive people that would laugh at his quirky behaviour, praise his achievements, and look for supportive and effective ways to help him learn new skills.
-And now, as an adult, these are the people that he remembers with affection.
+And now that he’s an adult, these are the people who he remembers with affection.

 – Amanda, mother of David

-To begin with, find out all you can about your options.
-Three questions will help you get started.
+To begin with, find out all you can about your early intervention options.
+Three questions will help you get started:

 - What did the professionals who diagnosed your child recommend?
-The assessment or diagnosis should provide you with an understanding of your child’s current skills and possible gaps in skills or development.
+The assessment or diagnosis should help you understand your child’s current skills and possible gaps in skills or development.
 It should also include a treatment plan you can take to service providers.

-- What relevant service providers can be found in your area?
-Get a list of local services from your autism advisor.
-Or use our Autism Services Pathfinder to find out what’s available.
+- What relevant service providers are in your area?
+You can get a list of local services from your autism advisor.

-- What do you know about the interventions they offer?
+- What do you know about the interventions these service providers offer?
 Learn more about types of interventions.

 The most important thing to look for is the credentials of a service and its key providers or employees.
 Here are some pointers to help you establish the credentials of a service:

 - Is the service on the Australian Government’s Helping Children with Autism (HCWA) Early Intervention Provider Panel?
-Services on this panel have been evaluated by the Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) and meet well-established standards of best practice.
+Services on this panel have been evaluated by the Department of Social Services (DSS) and meet well-established standards of best practice.

-- Does the service receive state or federal government funding?
+- Does the service get state or Australian Government funding?
 Not all qualified services have applied to be on the HCWA Early Intervention Provider Panel.
-So check to see whether the service receives any direct government funding.
-Government-funded services will have a Funding and Services Agreement, which means they are monitored for accountability and performance.
+So check to see whether the service gets any direct government funding.
+Government-funded services have a Funding and Services Agreement, which means their performance is checked regularly.

 - Do the service’s staff members have professional registration and/or appropriate training?
-You could check with professional associations such as the Australian Psychological Society or Speech Pathology Australia.
+You could check with professional associations like the Australian Psychological Society or Speech Pathology Australia.
 These associations have lists of members and their particular areas of expertise.
 Also, all allied health professionals must be registered with the Australian Government to practise.
 You can check a therapist’s details by visiting the Australian Health Practitioner Regulation Agency.

 - Is the service professionally linked with other well-established services?
 For example, services associated with universities and hospitals are usually well researched and regulated.